 De Tocqueville, Alexis Democracy in America Volumes I and II (Kindle Edition) pg.
 165/location 5661.
-It should be noted that Tocqueville’s characterization of roads being “free” in France is misleading.
+It should be noted Tocqueville’s characterization of roads being “free” in France is misleading.
 The roads in France weren’t free, they were paid for in taxes.
 Tocqueville and his contemporaries would have understood this implicitly.
 Today, that is not always the case.

 Dunbar, Seymour A History of Travel in America The Bobbs-Merrill Company Indianapolis, IN 1915 Volume I pgs.
 321-322